Werewolf: The Beast Among Us: Plot

 In the 19th century, a boy named Charles watches as a werewolf slaughters his family.
 Before dying, Charles' mother gives him a silver amulet of a wolf head, which belonged to his grandfather, a "Great Hunter" of werewolves.
 Charles escapes death by activating a trap which causes a chandelier to fall and kill the werewolf.
-Twenty-five years later, Charles is a werewolf bounty-hunter.
-Werewolves can inflict lycanthropy.
-Infected individuals are typically shot in the head, after which their bodies are burned.
-Werewolves can only transform during the full moon.
-Charles and his band of bounty-hunters receive an offer to hunt down a werewolf of a new breed.
-This new type of werewolf can transform three nights in a row.
+Twenty-five years later, Charles has grown into a werewolf bounty-hunter, shooting those infected with lycanthropy, before burning their bodies.
+Charles and his band of bounty-hunters receive an offer to hunt down a werewolf of a new breed; one which three nights in a row, as opposed to just the full moon.

 Daniel, a young man apprenticed to the town doctor, has been studying the werewolf's victims to understand how it is behaving.
 Daniel witnesses an arriving Charles expose a scam run by a competing werewolf bounty-hunter, Jaeger, (Note: German for "Hunter".) on the townsfolk.
 Impressed, Daniel repeatedly offers his assistance to Charles, until the latter reluctantly accepts it.
 Eva, Daniel's rich girlfriend, tries to talk him out of hunting the werewolf and accepting an offer to study at the medical college in the city but fails.
 Stefan, a companion of Charles, flirts with Eva, much to Daniel's annoyance.

 During the next full moon, Jaeger and some friends try to poach the werewolf from Charles' group.
 Instead, they are tricked into triggering all of the traps that Charles and company had carefully prepared earlier.
 In doing so, the werewolf reveals that it is as intelligent as a person, not the mindless animal that werewolves usually are.
 The local Romani leader tells Charles and Daniel that the werewolf will soon be able to transform at will.
 Having lost faith in the bounty-hunters, the townsfolk decide to take matters into their own hands.
 The town constable has established a list of people who have insufficient alibis to not be the werewolf, so some townsfolk lock them in jail.
 Daniel's mother, Vadoma, is locked away and placed under armed guard, as are Eva's father and the town constable.